Youth + Social Change through Youth Specialists

 Opportunities — Without substantial opportunities to be specialists, youth are inadvertently taught that their opinions are insignificant or not worthy of community attention.
 Nonprofits, government agencies, businesses and other organizations can readily create opportunities to engage youth as specialists.

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in specialties in your community or organization, contact us.
+For more information about how Freechild Institute can support youth + social change through youth specialists in your community or organization, contact us.